eoliver/datasciencecoursera/README.md

 The following descriptions of the 9 variables in the dataset are taken from the UCI web site:

-The following descriptions of the 9 variables in the dataset are taken from the UCI web site:

 Date: Date in format dd/mm/yyyy

 Time: time in format hh:mm:ss